oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

 Maybe<string> ifName = name.Wrap();
 ```

-### TryUnwrap
+### UnwrapOrThrowException

-TryUnwrap tries to unwrap the value encapsuled or throw an Exception.
+UnwrapOrThrowException tries to unwrap the value encapsuled or throw an Exception.
 By default the exception is an InvalidOperationException with the message

 ```
 Accessed Maybe<T>.
 Value when IsValue is false.
 Use Maybe<T>.UnwrapOr instead of Maybe<T>.Value
 ```
 or choose the exception for the error in the method parameter.

-`static T TryUnwrap<T>(this Maybe<T> ifValue, Exception exception = null)`
+`static T UnwrapOrThrowException<T>(this Maybe<T> ifValue, Exception exception = null)`

 Example
 ```
 try{
    Maybe<string> ifName = null;
-   var name = ifName.TryUnwrap() // throw exception, because ifName is null }
+   var name = ifName.UnwrapOrThrowException() // throw exception, because ifName is null }
 catch(InvalidOperationException){
     ...